xenakas/dsba_ecm_2022/README.md

 - [R kernel for Jupyter](https://github.com/IRkernel/IRkernel)

 ### Final Retake rules
 The final retake is consisted of the written problems to be solved on paper.
-The solutions are graded by 3 comission memebers.
+The solutions are graded by 3 comission members.
 The final mark will not account for the performance during the semester.